zulfadlizainal/engineer/docs/lte_mbb/lte_mbb_featurealgo.md

 <img src="\lte_mbb\img\lte_mbb_ulmimo.png" width=100% height=100% />
 <br>

-Not many devices in LTE support UL MIMO.
+?>Not many devices in LTE support UL MIMO.
 UL MIMO requires a lot of energy usage and demand for UL data is not as high as DL.

 1. 4 x 4 means: 4 TX in UE, 4 RX in eNB